Accessibility in UX Design

 Feedback and Error Handling

-Errors happen; when they do, users need to not only be aware of them, but also know how to resolve them.
+Errors happen; when they do, users need to be aware of them and know how to resolve them.
 This means using more than just colors to indicate an error.
-Using more than one method ensures people can continue interacting with digital content and accomplish tasks.
+Using multiple methods ensures people can continue interacting with digital content and accomplish tasks.
 To help users resolve errors, consider implementing the following:

 • Clear error messages and guidance for correction